Macrometacorp/docs/docs/streams/subscriptions.md

 ### No Ordering Guarantees

 When a consumer subscribes to multiple streams, all ordering guarantees normally provided by GDN on single stream do not hold.
-If your use case for GDN involves any strict ordering requirements, we would strongly recommend against using this feature.
+If your use case for GDN involves any strict ordering requirements, then we strongly recommend against using this feature.